Prisoner of Love (Tin Machine song)

-"Prisoner of Love" is a song by Tin Machine taken from their eponymous debut album.
-It was issued as their third single in October 1989.
+"Prisoner of Love" is a song by Tin Machine taken from their eponymous debut album, issued as their third single in October 1989.

 Song development

 Bowie claimed at the time he wrote the song for his then-partner Melissa Hurley.
 It reads as worldly advice from the singer to his naive younger girlfriend.

 Live performances and video

 The band elected not to make music videos for singles from the album, and instead created a 13-minute megamix video, in which "Prisoner of Love" was included.
 The video, directed by Julien Temple, went unreleased commercially until its 30th anniversary in 2019.

 "Prisoner of Love" was performed during the 1989 Tin Machine Tour.
 The single was backed by live tracks recorded at La Cigale, Paris on 25 June 1989, and had a novel heart-shaped 7" picture disc release.
 It failed to chart in the UK or the US.